In Orange

-In Orange (In Oranje) is a 2004 Dutch drama family film.
+In Orange (In Oranje) is a 2004 Dutch family drama film directed by Joram Lürsen and written by Frank Ketelaar and starring Yannick van de Velde, Wendy van Dijk, Thomas Acda and Peter Blok.
 In Orange received a Golden Film after it had sold 100,000 cinema tickets in the Netherlands.
 The film also received international awards at film festivals in Hamburg, Isfahan, Kristiansand, Los Angeles, Poznań, and Rimouski.